Free Writing Tool

 • Growth teams that want to turn product capabilities into educational content

-• Brand point of view and product integration
+• Brand perspective and product placement

-• Primary keyword, supporting keyword, and FAQ coverage
+• Primary, secondary, and FAQ keyword coverage

-• Examples, data, citations, and credible evidence
+• Case studies, data, citations, and credible evidence

-• Article structure, paragraph logic, and readability
+• Article structure, paragraph flow, and readability

 • Internal links, CTA, and conversion paths

-Can I publish this draft right away?
+Can I publish this draft directly?

-Will the keyword really be woven in naturally?
+Will keywords really be integrated naturally?

 Yes, but the quick draft only gives you basic coverage.
 The full workflow goes further with primary keywords, supporting keywords, FAQ topics, heading structure, and AI-quotable passages so the content is stronger for SEO / GEO.